What Is Forex Trading and How Does It Work?

 Minor Pairs

-Minor Pairs in forex are the seven most actively traded currency pairs that usually don’t include the US Dollar.
+Minor pairs in forex are the seven most actively traded currency pairs that don’t include the US Dollar.
 The main ones are the same currencies mentioned in the major pairs traded against each other.
-However, there are some exceptions that contain the US Dollar, such as USD/SEK (US Dollar against Swedish Krona) and USD/DKK (US Dollar against Danish Krone) which are classified as minors.
+There are, however, some exceptions that include the US Dollar, such as USD/SEK (US Dollar against Swedish Krona) and USD/DKK (US Dollar against Danish Krone) which are commonly classified as minors.
 Minor pairs are not traded as much as the major pairs, but they are still forex pairs with high liquidity.
 Liquidity matters when you are learning 'how does currency trading work?', because the higher the liquidity, the easier it is to enter and exit trades.

 | Currency Pair | Currency Names |